vaibhav1307/Macchanger/README.md

 this will revert the maccadress back to permanent one.

-YOU DONT GOTTA DONATE FOR THIS ONE .
-IM NOT GREEDY !!
+YOU DONT GOTTA DONATE FOR THIS ONE .!LMAO!
 THANKS!